YukiP7/ml-project/README.md

 ## END-TO-END ML PROJECT

+### Project step-by-step guide

+1. Project Setup
     - Create python environment (venv)
     - add gitignore file
     - create setup.py (responsible of creating ml model as a package) ---> building an application as package
     - create requirements.txt

     - after creating __init__.py in src folder , it will behave as a package and can be imported

+2. Work on Components
+    - Create a components folder in src and initialize it with __init__.py , to perform it as packages .
+    - Do data ingestion , transformation and further operations in it .